makovalab-psu/RecoverY/README.md

     pip install matplotlib
     pip install seaborn

 RecoverY also uses the k-mer counter DSK.
-The latest DSK binary (v2.2.0 for Linux 64 bit) is provided in the dependency folder.
-Thus, if you are using Linux 64 bit, DSK need not be installed, and you may use the binary as provided.
+The latest DSK binaries (v2.2.0 for Linux 64 bit and v2.2.0 for Mac OSX) are provided in the dependency folder.
+Thus, if you are using either of these operating systems, DSK need not be installed, and you may use the binaries as provided.

 For other operating systems, or if alternate versions or functionality of DSK is desired, see https://gatb.inria.fr/software/dsk/.